Sulemana Alijata

-Sulemana Alijata (25 August 1975) is a former member of parliament for Sissala East in the Upper West region of Ghana.
+Sulemana Alijata (25 August 1975) is a Ghanaian politician, social worker and former District Chief Executive/Member of Parliament for Sissala East in the Upper West region of Ghana.

 Personal life

 Alijata is married (with children).
 She is a Muslim.

 Early life and education

 Alijata was born on 25 August 1975 in Tumu in the Upper West region.

 She earned her diploma in Community Development at the Rural Development College from 2005 to 2007.

 Politics

 Alijata is a member of the National Democratic Congress.
+Her vision in politics was to built and empower women in the party.

 She was a committee member on Gender and Children, Lands and Forestry.

-Employment
+Career

-Alijata was in the Office of President.
+District Chief Executive

-She was the District Chief Executive of Sissala West District from 2008 to 2013.
+Alijata was appointed District Chief Executive of Sissala West District from 2008 to 2013.